Can Bullying Cause Anxiety Disorders?

 Overcoming anxiety is a journey that involves a combination of techniques and strategies.

-While you can implement these tools independently, seeking the support of a mental health professional provides an additional level of guidance and assistance, and enables you and your child to get to the root cause of anxiety and negative thoughts.
+While you can implement these tools independently, seeking the support of an anxiety therapist provides an additional level of guidance and assistance, and enables you and your child to get to the root cause of anxiety and negative thoughts.

 Taking care of our mental health is an essential part of our overall well-being.
 Left unresolved, anxiety can spiral out of control and have a significant impact on relationships, work, school and family life.